christopher-besch/cryptography/README.md

   - `-k <key>` or `--key <key>`: each number (representing a single character using ASCII) get xored with this number
   - `-b <base>` or `--base <base>`: sets base, every encrypted number shall be represented in
   - `-d <delimiter>` or `--delim <delimiter>`: if not supplied, the encrypted numbers won't be separated, if the `<delimiter>` is omitted, a space will be used
-  - `-o`: when set, each encrypted numbers will have the length (0s will be used as a padding)
+  - `-o`: when set, each encrypted number will have the same length (0s will be used as a padding)
 - `plow`:
   - `-k <key>`: sets the width of the array, the input gets read into
 - `transpose`: